 Vacation schedule shall be offered in one (1) week time slots.

-Only two (2) Fire Suppression Personnel, from each shift, excluding the Battalion Chief, shall be on vacation at the same time.
-During the weeks from Memorial Day to Labor Day a third (3rd) slot will be offered.
-Shortages in the ability to take vacation will be addressed in JLMC after the 2024 Vacation Selection.
-No more than one (1) Officer and one (1) Engineer, from each shift, shall be on vacation at the same time.
+Three (3) Fire Suppression Personnel, from each shift, excluding the Battalion Chief, may be on vacation at the same time.
+No more than one (1) Captain, one (1) Engineer, and one (1) Firefighter from each shift, shall be on vacation at the same time.

 Employees may choose in order of seniority, on a rotating basis, as many one (1) week time slots as available.
 The Battalion Chiefs shall pick their vacation slots separately from the rest of the shift.